maroon-scorch/MAPF-Forge/README.md

 <br /><br />
 In our project, we modeled the process of Multiagent Pathfinding in Forge and <b>implemented a MAPF Solver</b> that produces a solution (if it exists) to the MAPF problem with the shortest time steps.
 In addition, we have also explored some properties that will be verified in our Forge file.
 ## The Solver:
 The Solver applies a technique known as "Counter-Example Guided Inductive Synthesis" (2).
+It first takes in a text file with specific input specifications and converts it to a Forge Instance that our Forge file can operate on.
+Then in each iteration of a for loop, starting with n = 1, the solver sets the max trace length to n and checks if the instance is satisfiable.
+If it is, then the solver will exit the loop and return the answer.
+The reason why the answer will be the one with the optimal timestep is because all instances of timestep below the current timestep has yielded unsat.

+Note that this solver is incomplete, meaning it will only terminate on UNSAT instances when Forge exceeds its own capacity in calculations and shuts down.
 ## Design Questions:
 - What tradeoffs did you make in choosing your representation?
 What else did you try that didn’t work as well?
     - The biggest decision we made was to have agents all move in parallel instead of one at a time.
 This complicated our node collision predicate, but allows our model to better represent a wider range of topics